ivan-tkatchev/nanosock/README.md

 * Undocumented for sane use-cases.
 * Full of untested functionality and corner cases.
 (Looking at you, ASIO blocking operations.)
 * Full of insanely broken semantics for working with streams of data.
+* Has read timeout support out of the box.

 ## What is this?